Causal Inference

 Total 26 (41%) 37 (59%) 63 (100%)

 • For 26 people (41% of the characters), they didn’t have PTSD when given the treatment (Universe 1), but they did have PTSD if the treatment was withheld.
 The outcome under treatment is not equal to the outcome under control — thus there is an individual causal effect for these characters.
 This represents exactly what an interventionist would want to see — a beneficial treatment effect.
+That is, for these 26 people, receiving the treatment prevented PTSD.

 • Last, there are 4 people (6.3% of the characters) who had PTSD if they received the treatment, but they didn’t have PTSD if the treatment was withheld.
-Because the outcome under treatment is different than the outcome under control, there is an individual causal effect of the treatment — but it’s an iatrogenic causal effect.
+Because the outcome under treatment is different than the outcome under control, there is an individual causal effect of the treatment — but it’s an iatrogenic treatment effect.
 That is, for these 4 people, receiving the treatment caused PTSD.

 Definition of an average causal effect